Making Exercise Healthy Medicine

 You know you shouldn't bend wrong, But you do all day, every day picking up socks, petting the dog, for laundry, trash, making the bed, looking in the refrigerator, and all the dozens of times you bend over things.
 Then you go to the gym and lift weights bent over, stretch by touching your toes, do yoga with repeated forward bends, then lift and carry bags like that.
 No wonder your back hurts.

-- Years of bent forward sitting, standing, and lifting habits are enough to injure your back as badly as a single accident.
+- Years of bent forward sitting and standing, and bad lifting and stretching where you stand or sit and lean forward, are enough to injure your back as badly as a single accident.

 - Tight muscles from years of poor positioning and short resting muscle length can also press on the same nerves mimicking sciatica.